Banditry: Gov. Bello reassures residents of safety

 Bello assured the people that the state was collaborating with the Federal Government and security agencies to address the menace of insecurity in the state.

-He commiserated with the families of those who lost their lives in the attack and prayed for the speedy recovery of all injured victims.
+He commiserated with the families of those who lost their lives in the attack, and prayed for speedy recovery of all injured victims.

 Comments